Authentication

 - Testing Responses: Attempt logins with an incorrect password on a locked account, then with the correct password.
 If responses differ, the lock might be bypassable.

-- IP-Based Lockout: The failed attempts counter resets if the IP owner logs in successfully.
+- Try to see if the failed attempts counter resets if the IP owner logs in successfully.
 (Make sure that concurrent requests is set to 1)

 X-Forwarded-For